maurerbot/devgrants/open-grants/open-proposal-semantic-graph.md

-# Open Grant Proposal: `IPSG`
+# Open Grant Proposal: IPSG

 **Name of Project: IPSG - Interplanetary Semantic Graph**

-**Proposer:** `maurerbot`
+**Proposer:** Adrian Maurer [(@maurerbot)](https://github.com/maurerbot) on behalf of [Proof Zero](https://github.com/proofzero)

 **Do you agree to open source all work you do on behalf of this RFP and dual-license under MIT and APACHE2 licenses?:** Yes

 # Project Description

-Pinning content on IPFS is very easy however, indvidual users need to track and maintain a list of CIDs and thier contents.
+Pinning content on IPFS is very easy however, individual users need to track and maintain a list of CIDs and thier contents.
 This isn't a very convenient user experience and limits how quickly IPFS can be adopted.

 IPFS is missing a transportable semantic layer that provides an open ontology of content for users, plugins, and other systems.
 With this semantic layer, built on top of IPLD, content can be organized into a graph and partitioned for individual users or groups of users for discoverability and collaboration.